Chemotherapy: The Basics

 Some chemotherapy medicines can kill a cell during any phase of the cell cycle.
 They are called cell-cycle nonspecific agents.
 Other chemotherapy medicines kill cancer cells only during a certain phase.
 They are also not able to work in the resting phase.
 These are called cell-cycle specific agents.

 - Kill cancer cells at all phases of the cell cycle, including the resting phase.

-- The cells don’t necessarily die right away.
-A cell may have to go through several cycles before it dies.
+- The cells don’t always die right away.
+A cell may have to go through several cycles of chemotherapy before it dies.

 - Repeat doses of chemotherapy may be given to continue to kill cancer cells.